huyiwen/YuLan-Mini/README-en.md

 ## License

 - The code in this repository is released under the [MIT License](./LICENSE).
-- Policies for using model weights, intermediate optimizer states, and training data will be announced later.
+- Policies regarding the use of model weights, intermediate optimizer states, and training data will be announced in future updates.
-- Limitations: While we strive to minimize potential safety issues and encourage the generation of ethical and legally compliant text, as a probabilistic language model, unexpected outputs may still occur.
-For example, responses may contain bias, discrimination, or other harmful content.
-Please avoid spreading such content.
-We are not liable for any consequences resulting from the dissemination of harmful information.
+- Limitations: Despite our efforts to mitigate safety concerns and encourage the generation of ethical and lawful text, the probabilistic nature of language models may still lead to unexpected outputs.
+For instance, responses might contain bias, discrimination, or other harmful content.
+Please refrain from disseminating such content.
+We are not liable for any consequences arising from the spread of harmful information.

 ### Citation

-If you find YuLan-Mini helpful for your research or development, please cite the following paper:
+If you find YuLan-Mini helpful for your research or development, please cite [our technical report]():

 ```
 ```